 Analyse the Leaves

-- A simple leaf is common on most trees, where the leaf is whole in shape with one central vein.
-These appear on birch and apple trees most commonly and can often be mistaken for being heart shaped.
+A simple leaf is common on most trees, where the leaf is whole in shape with one central vein.
+These appear on birch and apple trees most common and can often be mistaken for being heart shaped.

 You can also use the leaf margins, base and texture to identify which tree you may have in your back garden.
 It is known that elm trees have an asymmetrical base and that holly trees have prickly edges.